VenturaNotes/Knowledge/- Topics/approximation theory.md

 the real continuous functions on $[a, b]$, then a subclass of practical use is $P_{n}$, i.e. polynomials of degree $n$.
-The means of measuring the closeness or accuracy of the approximation is provided by a metric or norm.
+The means of measuring the closeness or accuracy of the approximation is provided by a metric or [[norm]].
 This is a nonnegative function that is defined on $F$ and measures the size of its elements.
 Norms of particular value in the approximation of mathematical functions (for computer subroutines, say) are the Chebyshev norm and the 2-norm (or Euclidean norm or [[two-norm]]).
 For functions